Tampa Bay Attorneys

 If the court rules in the plaintiff’s favor, the following remedies may be available:

 Copyright infringement is the unauthorized use, reproduction, distribution, performance, or public display of an original work protected by copyrights, or the use of an original work to make a derivative work.
 This can include things like books, paintings, plays, movies, sculptures, tattoos, and other creative endeavors.
-If you are in a copyright dispute, the intellectual property attorneys at Lieser Skaff Alexander can evaluate your situation and either help you enforce your copyright or defend you from an accusation of infringement.
+If you are in a copyright dispute, the intellectual property attorneys at Lieser Skaff can evaluate your situation and either help you enforce your copyright or defend you from an accusation of infringement.

 Factors That Determine the Outcome of a Copyright Infringement Lawsuit